RTEMS/rtems-docs/eng/req/items.rst

   and
       The attribute value shall be a list.
-Each list element shall be an :ref:`SpecTypeInterfaceEnabledXByExpression`.
-The *and* operator defines
+Each list element shall be an :ref:`SpecTypeInterfaceEnabledByExpression`.
+The *and* operator defines a
-      a *logical and* of the expressions in the list.
+      *logical and* of the expressions in the list.

   not
       The attribute value shall be an
-      :ref:`SpecTypeInterfaceEnabledXByExpression`.
-The *not* operator defines
+      :ref:`SpecTypeInterfaceEnabledByExpression`.
+The *not* operator defines a
-      a *logical not* of the expression.
+      *logical not* of the expression.

   or
       The attribute value shall be a list.
-Each list element shall be an :ref:`SpecTypeInterfaceEnabledXByExpression`.
+Each list element shall be an :ref:`SpecTypeInterfaceEnabledByExpression`.
 The *or* operator defines a
       *logical or* of the expressions in the list.

 * The value may be a list.
-Each list element shall be an :ref:`SpecTypeInterfaceEnabledXByExpression`.
+Each list element shall be an :ref:`SpecTypeInterfaceEnabledByExpression`.
 It defines a *logical or* of the expressions in the list.

 * The value may be a string.
 It defines a symbol in the expression.